Providing Safe Sleep Guidelines for Your Baby's Bed Time

 In addition to having knowledge and awareness of safe sleep practices for infants, it is also important to be cautious when buying or inheriting certain products.
 If you’re not sure if a product meets required safety standards or has been recalled, check the Consumer Product Safety Commission website.

-Safe Infant Sleep
+- Facts About SIDS and Safe Infant Sleep